flandrade/harvest-overtime/README.md

 ## 🚀 How to Install

 In order for you and your team to use this tool, you'll need to [install Node.js](https://nodejs.org/en/download/).
+This tool requires Node.js v10+.

 ```bash
 # Global so it can be called from anywhere